WengsingVWong/Algorithms-Computers-Programming-1-Assignments/README.md

 # Algorithms-Computers-Programming-1-Assignments
 Programming assignments from my MTH 3300 (Algorithms, Computers, and Programming I) class at Baruch College

+*All assignments were written in Spyder using Python 3

 Assignment 2:
 - population.py
 - triangle.py